 Under the Public Health and Wellbeing Act 2008, within 12 months of a general election of the Council, Council is required to develop a MPHWP.

 Council meets this requirement by including health and wellbeing matters in the Council Plan 2021-25.
 Council also has a commitment to health and wellbeing planning requirements under the Climate Change Act 2017 and the Gender Equality Act 2020, which is met within the Council plan 2021-25.

-Health and Wellbeing Plan themes 2021-25
+Health and wellbeing themes

-Below are the themes that capture the main areas of focus for the MPHWP over the next four years, and their associated Strategies and Initiatives.
-These Strategies and Initiatives are indicated in the Council Plan by noting MPHWP in parenthesis where relevant i.e. (MPHWP).
+The health and wellbeing themes are shown in the following table.
+They capture the main areas of focus for Council in addressing health and wellbeing matters in Yarra over the next four years, and their associated Strategies and Initiatives in the Council Plan 2021-25.